 - Are often one-person DJ company

 These wedding DJs tend to take their businesses more seriously as most of them are full-time or on the way there.
-They show up on time (usually), play music and offer standard MC services.
-Often these DJs entertain for all kinds of events, including weddings, bar mitzvahs, birthday parties, high school reunions, corporate events, proms, nightclubs, and karaoke events.
+They show up on time (usually), play music, and offer standard MC services.
+Often these budget DJs entertain for all kinds of events, including weddings, bar/bat mitzvahs, birthday parties, high school reunions, corporate events, proms, nightclubs, and karaoke events.

 Keep in mind that these types of DJ companies are often “one-person-DJ-company.”
-This means that one single person is handling customer inquiries, responding to client emails, planning music and timelines, and going out to perform at weddings and events PLUS often working a full-time job throughout the week.
+This means that one single person is handling customer inquiries, responding to client emails, planning music and timelines, and going out to perform at weddings and events PLUS often working another job throughout the week.

 They are often slow to respond to your questions and lack depth in their customer service.
-It also means that if they are unable to make it to your wedding, you don’t have a DJ for your wedding (and we typically hear about this a few times per year).
+It also means that if they are unable to make it to your wedding, you don’t have a DJ for your wedding (and we typically hear about situations like this at least a few times every year).

-Average wedding DJs are like Denny’s; standard and mediocre food.
+Average wedding DJs are like Denny’s restaurant; standard and mediocre food.
 You have more opportunities for customization; however, it’s still not ever going to be anything close to a gourmet meal.

-While there are good “Average DJs” out there that can deliver on what you are looking for, my advice is to thoroughly research a DJ in this category before working with them.
-Read reviews, watch videos, interview them using our “Top 12 Questions to Ask Your Potential DJ” (email us if you would like a copy of this) and only when you feel incredibly confident that they will deliver on everything that you are looking for should you book.
+While there are good “Average DJs” out there that can deliver what you are looking for, our advice is to thoroughly research a budget DJ in this category before working with them.
+Read reviews, watch videos, interview them using our “Top 12 Questions to Ask Your Potential DJ” (email us if you would like a copy of this), and only when you feel incredibly confident that they will deliver on everything that you are looking for should you book.

 Of course, We’re biased because our team happens to fall into this category, but there’s a reason this option costs more.

-They buy the best equipment and attend industry events to learn more about weddings and what’s happening in the DJ world.
+They make sure DJs are equipped with the best equipment and attend industry events to learn more about weddings and what’s happening in the DJ world.
 To put it short, Wedding Specialists live and breathe weddings.
-Now that’s not to say that they won’t work the occasional birthday party or corporate event, but most DJs in this category will focus 95% of their time on being wedding professionals.
-Wedding Specialist DJs charge a premium because they deliver a premium service.
+Now that’s not to say that they won’t work the occasional birthday party or corporate event.
+Still, most DJs in this category will focus the majority of their time on being wedding professionals.
+A professional wedding DJ charge a premium because they deliver a premium service.